- Dates: Thursday, 3:00-7:00pm, 30 Weeks

 Wednesday and Saturday Sections

-These sections run for approximately the length of the school year.
+These sections run for the length of the school year.
 Classes normally start in early September and finish around the end of April (except for holidays and school vacations).
-The total number of classes in a school year is typically between 25 and 30 (approx. 150 hours per school year).
-The Wednesday section meets from 10:00 a.m. to 3:30 p.m.; several times throughout the school year, however, it meets from 10:00 a.m. to 1:30 p.m.
+The total number of classes in a school year is typically between 25 and 30 (150 hours per school year).
+The Wednesday section meets from 10:00 a.m. to 3:30 p.m.; however, several times throughout the school year it meets from 10:00 a.m. to 1:00 p.m.
 The Saturday section meets from 8:00 a.m. to 2:00 p.m.
 Tuition is currently $605, plus the cost of materials.

-This section is similar to the other two sections except that the class meeting time is shorter and the class work is completed over five years.
-Class meets from 5:00 to 9:00 p.m., totaling approximately 120 hours per school year.
-Class is sometimes held on Monday holidays in order to get in the typical 30 sessions.
+These sections are similar to the other two sections except that the class meeting times are shorter and the class work is completed over five years.
+The Monday section meets from 5:00 to 9:00 p.m., and the Thursday section meets from 3:00 to 7:00 p.m., totaling approximately 120 hours per school year.
+Class is sometimes held on holidays in order to get in the typical 30 sessions.
 Tuition is currently $485, plus the cost of materials.

 If a student falls behind on the number of class projects usually woven in a year, it is expected that the student will weave some of the projects at home in order to catch up.